slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Think for yourself, not of yourself.
 Think of others, not for others."
 -- Naval Ravikant*

-> *"The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.’
--- Bertrand Russell*

-> *"If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
-When you truly think for yourself your conclusions will not be predictable." (...)
-"When someone tells you something is wrong, they’re usually right.
-When someone tells you how to fix it, they’re usually wrong."
--- Kevin Kelly*

-> *"In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule." (...)
-"And those who were seen dancing were thought to be insane by those who could not hear the music." (...)
-"The surest way to corrupt a youth is to instruct him to hold in higher esteem those who think alike than those who think differently."
--- Friedrich Nietzsche*

-> *"When you do as everyone else does, don’t be surprised when you get what everyone else gets."
--- Peter Kaufman*

-> *"Common sense is the collection of prejudices acquired by age eighteen."
--- Albert Einstein*

-> *"Everyone is born a genius, but the process of living de-geniuses them."
--- Buckminster Fuller*

-> *"Just because people tell you it can’t be done, that doesn’t necessarily mean that it can’t be done.
-It just means that they can’t do it."
--- Anders Hejlsberg*

-> *"Gold rushes make the shovel sellers rich, not the gold seekers." (...)
-"One cow breaks the fence and a dozen leap it."
--- Proverbs*

-> *"No snowflake in an avalanche ever feels responsible."
--- Voltaire*

-> *"In our infinite ignorance we are all equal."
--- Karl Popper*

-> *"Too often we enjoy the comfort of opinion without the discomfort of thought."
--- John F. Kennedy*

-> *"You can make (most) human beings believe the most absurd ideas provided you manage first to convince their friends; you will fail to sway them with the most compelling arguments if you don’t first persuade their closest comrades."
--- Nassim Taleb*

 > *"The quicker you want something, the easier you are to manipulate."
 -- Shane Parrish*

-> *"It’s better to be silent, than to dispute with the ignorant."
--- Pythagoras*

-> *"We are all one.
-Only egos, beliefs, and fears separate us."
--- Nikola Tesla*

-> *"A fool contributes nothing worth hearing and takes offense at everything."
--- Aristotle*

-> *"In order to think you have to risk being offensive."
--- Jordan Peterson*

 ### On stupidity